juzeon/font-tools/README.md

 # Font Tools
-This project is a collection of Python scripts and HTML files that work with font files.
+This project is a collection of Python scripts that work with font files.
 It uses the fontTools Python library to manipulate TrueType font (.ttf) files.
+The scripts in this project allow you to merge two font files into one, read the names in a font's "name" table, rename a font file, and replace a glyph in a font file with a glyph from another font file.

 ## Scripts